anjakovacevic/Smoke-Detection-Kaggle/README.md

 This formula transforms the original attribute values to a range between 0 and 1, where the minimum becomes 0 and the maximum becomes 1.
 It operates independently on each attribute, scaling them individually based on their minimum and maximum values.
 This ensures that all attributes are on a similar scale and prevents any particular attribute from dominating the analysis based on its original magnitude.

 #### 3.3 Used Algorithms
-Three machine learning classification algorithms were employed in this project:
+Four machine learning classification algorithms were employed in this project:
 1. Logistic Regression
 2. K-Nearest Neighbors (KNN)
 3. Decision Tree